representational effects (e.g., on arithmetic or logical thinking)

 Hansjörg Neth, Felix Gaisbauer, Nico Gradwohl, Wolfgang Gaissmaier

 Abstract: Risk-related information — like the prevalence of conditions and the sensitivity and specificity of diagnostic tests or treatment decisions — can be expressed in terms of probabilities or frequencies.
-By providing a toolbox of methods and metrics, riskyr computes, translates, and displays risk-related information in a variety of ways.
+By providing a toolbox of methods and metrics, the R package riskyr computes, translates, and displays risk-related information in a variety of ways.
 Offering multiple complementary perspectives on the interplay between key parameters renders teaching and training of risk literacy more transparent.

 Nathaniel Phillips, Hansjörg Neth, Jan Woike, Wolfgang Gaissmaier